JetBrains/EnhancedUnrealEngineDocumentation/README.md

 <img alt="Manage the game" width="800" src="https://plugins.jetbrains.com/files/14989/screenshot_23451.png"/>

 <h3 id="browse_the_unreal_editor_log">Browse the Unreal Editor log</h3>
-<p>DocsByBenUI offers you an enhanced version of the Unreal Editor log output panel with colored text for easy reading, as well as verbosity and event category filters.
+<p>EnhancedUnrealEngineDocumentation offers you an enhanced version of the Unreal Editor log output panel with colored text for easy reading, as well as verbosity and event category filters.
 You can also click on any highlighted link to navigate to the related source code line.</p>
 <img alt="Browse the Unreal Editor log" width="800" src="https://plugins.jetbrains.com/files/14989/screenshot_23452.png"/>

 <a href="https://www.jetbrains.com/help/rider/Working_with_Unreal_Engine.html">Learn more about Rider for Unreal Engine >></a>